 The Transition Process

 In the transition process we ensure that multi-agency working supports all our communication, with the child at the centre of our planning.
-We will ensure that where other professionals are involved, whether under a TAC (Team around the Child), social care involvement or additional needs we are efficient in sharing information with the consent of parents.
+We will ensure that where other professionals are involved, whether under a TAC (Team around the Child), social care involvement or additional needs, we are efficient in sharing information with the consent of parents.
 We work with school settings which children are due to attend to support in the transition of TAC and social care processes.
 In the Summer Term, once school places are confirmed, we will liaise with local schools where our children are due to attend.

 When the school places are confirmed in April, we work with the schools which our children will be attending to support in understanding the school routine and activities.
 Local schools offer ‘taster days’ and school visits.
 The children from Branston Little Pickles Pre-School who will be attending the local village school, Branston Infant Academy, have the opportunity to visit the school for half-day sessions including lunch and additional playtimes.

 We invite reception class teachers to come to our setting for story time with the children who are due to start school.
 Once the children have started school, in their first term our Branston Little Pickles staff will visit the children in their new classrooms.